 The following list ranks the best colleges and universities in the U.S. for a Non-Professional General Legal Studies degree.
 Our ranking methodology takes into account factors such as education quality, average earnings of graduates, accreditation, and several other relevant factors.

 The top ranked school in the U.S. for Non-Professional General Legal Studies is University of California - Berkeley.
 Students who graduate from the legal studies program earn an average of $45,130 in their early career salary and $81,883 in their mid-career salary.
-University of California - Berkeley has one of the largest student bodies in California.
+The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 It's difficult to beat Arizona State University - Tempe if you want to study Non-Professional General Legal Studies.
-Graduates from the non-professional general legal studies major at Arizona State University - Tempe get 3.9% above the average college grad in this field.
+In addition to its bachelor's programs, Arizona State University - Tempe offers graduate degrees in Legal Studies.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.

 Every student who is interested in Non-Professional General Legal Studies has to take a look at University of Wisconsin - Madison.
 Students from the non-professional general legal studies major at University of Wisconsin - Madison get 9.7% more than the standard graduate with the same degree.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

+Dickinson's 9:1 student-to-faculty ratio is one of the very best in the nation.
 If you're concerned with accumulating excessive debt, you will want to keep in mind that Dickinson students graduate with just $24,440 in student loans.
-First-year students are not required to live on-campus at Dickinson College.
-The scorecard offers a good overview of Dickinson.
+Interested in learning a little more about Dickinson College's campus?
+Take a virtual tour.

-71.0% of undergraduates at this school acquire educational funding, so be sure to complete the FAFSA!
 Due to the fact the average SAT score of University of California - Santa Cruz applicants is about 1,175, the school is able to be selective.
+The average scholarship amount awarded to first years is $9,068 with 66.0% of first years receiving an award.
 Ever wish colleges were graded with a report card?
 Now they are.
 Take a look at University of California - Santa Cruz's scorecard.

 It's hard to find a better school than St John's University - New York if you wish to study Non-Professional General Legal Studies.
 After graduating, legal studies students usually make around $41,754 in the first five years of their career.
-Want a large student body?
-This institution has over 20,000 students on campus.
+Queens, New York is an ideal surrounding for students who enjoy the active urban lifestyle.

 Every student who is interested in Non-Professional General Legal Studies has to take a look at University of Miami.
 Based in Coral Gables, Florida, U Miami delivers a dependable, suburban environment for college students.